pwnall/sphero-notes/firmware.md

 Response:
 - blank if byte 6 in response packet is not null

-### SOMETHING_ELSE?
+### ERASE_USER_CONFIG

-Command ID 6 seems to do something undocumented.
+Command ID 6.

+This is not implemented in the Sphero Android app.
 Calling it with a 0-1 byte argument resulted in an "OK", followed by a "Burn SSB\nu>" prompt.
 Calling it with a 4-byte argument started the main app.

 ### Other Commands